Education for Liberation of Siam

 Education for Liberation of Siam (กลุ่มการศึกษาเพื่อความเป็นไท; ELS) is a group of high school students who demand reform of the Thai education system.
 The core members were from the Thailand Educational Revolution Alliance.
 The group was established on 2 December 2013 by Netiwit Chotiphatphaisal, who was the first secretary of the group, followed by Nattanan Warintawaret.
 The group created a fan page on Facebook called "The Education for Liberation of Siam" to be a platform for disseminating information concerning misconducts and questionable actions made by politicians or figures of authority that have an effect on the Thai educational community.

 Philosophy

 Members of the group agree share the same ideology that educational reform in Thailand is a necessity.
-The philosophy of the group is that education should emphasize human aspects, student and teachers’ beliefs, respect towards humanities and the knowledge inside individuals.
+The philosophy of the group is that education should emphasize human aspects, student beliefs, respect towards humanities and the knowledge inside individuals.
 The group believes that people should not be seen as empty vessels to force foreign ideologies into or to exercising authority (creating rules to name one) without consulting the principles of logic, democracy and human rights.
 The group states that its existence is a testament to Thai youth's dedication and determination to oppose the use of the education system as an instrument for propaganda or for hidden political agendas.
 The group also opposes teacher violence and the demanding of sex for grades in Thai schools.